Board of Directors

 Tom Bie is the founder, publisher, and Editor-in-Chief of The Drake, a quarterly magazine for flyfishing enthusiasts.
 He started the magazine in 1998 in Jackson Hole, Wyoming, and grew it from a thirty-two-page newsprint rag to a respected, 124-page glossy.
 Prior to taking on The Drake full-time, Tom served in numerous editorial positions, including as Editor-in-Chief of Powder Magazine for three years; Editorial Director of Bike, Climbing, Canoe and Kayak, and Powder magazines; and as Senior Editor of Skiing magazine.
 He also served as an outdoor columnist and sports editor for the Jackson Hole Guide for six years, while working as a flyfishing guide on Wyoming’s Snake River.
 Tom graduated from Oregon State University in 1991 with a degree in journalism.

-Barbara Biggs, Governmental Affairs Officer for the Metro Wastewater Reclamation District in Denver, Colorado, heads the District’s Governmental Affairs and Water Quality Division.
+Barbara Biggs, Client Service Leader at CDMSmith, provides lasting and integrated solutions in water, environment, transportation, energy and facilities to public and private clients worldwide.
+Previously, Ms. Biggs served as the Governmental Affairs Officer for the Metro Wastewater Reclamation District in Denver, Colorado, for 23 years.
+There, she lead the District’s Governmental Affairs and Water Quality Division.
 The Metro District provides wholesale wastewater treatment service to 1.7 million people, or roughly one-third of Colorado's population, through 60 separate local governments in the metropolitan region.
-Ms. Biggs has been with the Metro District for 23 years and is responsible for all aspects of the District’s federal, state and local governmental and regulatory affairs as well as the District’s water quality monitoring and assessment activities.
-Ms. Biggs also leads the District’s Communications Team, which is responsible for all stakeholder and governmental outreach, for the new Northern Treatment Plant currently under construction.
+Ms. Biggs was responsible for all aspects of the District’s federal, state and local governmental and regulatory affairs as well as the District’s water quality monitoring and assessment activities and all stakeholder and governmental outreach for the new Northern Treatment Plant.
 She has a B.S. degree, cum laude, in finance and accounting from the University of Colorado and extensive experience in municipal and special district finance.

 In January 2013, Ms. Biggs was appointed by the Governor to the Colorado Water Quality Control Commission.
 Ms. Biggs previously served three terms on the Colorado Water Conservation Board (2004-2013) representing the City and County of Denver; serving as the Board’s Chair in 2005.
 In January 2010, Ms. Biggs was named Chairman of the National Association of Clean Water Agencies (NACWA) Water Quality Committee, and actively serves on a number of the organization’s other committees and work groups.
 She previously served two terms on the Colorado Water and Wastewater Facilities Operator Certification Board.